All Episodes

 So I think the public understands the hypocrisy of what's going on.

-People like Michael Cohen and porn stars can have documentaries and be on you know other networks, you know, basically slamming the defendant where the DA can issue a speaking indictment and say all sorts of nasty stuff, and yet they can say whatever they want, and the accused is muzzled and gagged.
+People like Michael Cohen and porn stars can have documentaries and be on other networks basically slamming the defendant where the DA can issue a speaking indictment and say all sorts of nasty stuff and yet they can say whatever they want and the accused is muzzled and gagged.

-And, you know, ultimately, I think that they're going to lose this case either at trial or on appeal, and it's just a waste of time and money, and it's clearly designed to fork someone for running for the highest office in the world.
+And, you know, ultimately, I think that they're going to lose this case either at trial or on appeal.

 Now, Greg Jarrett, you've been following it as closely as I have.

-Uh do you have a full complete understanding of what the charge even is about against Donald Trump?
+Do you have a full, complete understanding of what the charge even is against Donald Trump?

-He's simply citing it as the crime that uh uh Trump was uh trying to conceal, which is we guess federal election law violations, even though, as you point out, Federal Election Commission investigated and said this this isn't a violation.
+He's simply citing it as the crime that Trump was trying to conceal, which is, we guess, federal election law violations, even though, as you point out, Federal Election Commission investigated and said this isn't a violation.

 So the defense demanded in a bill of particulars, tell us what the underlying crime is.

-And uh the judge said, okay, uh, Mr. Bragg, tell him.
+And the judge said, okay, Mr. Bragg, tell them.

 Well, he offered up four different possibilities, which means the defense has to prepare for four different defenses, which is utterly absurd, but it underscores the bias of this judge.